Michael Moore says Donald Trump is on course to win in November

 Colorado, Florida, Iowa, Michigan, Minnesota, Nevada, New Hampshire, North Carolina, Ohio, Pennsylvania, Virginia and Wisconsin are considered swing or battleground states because votes are often very close between candidates in those states.

-In October 2016, just weeks before the election, Moore - a Bernie Sanders supporter - had told attendees at a screening that "Trump's election is going to be the biggest 'f**k you' ever recorded in human history — and it will feel good," Moore said, according to Salon, while referring to lower- and middle-class voters who felt like they were being ignored.
+In October 2016, just weeks before the election, Moore - a Bernie Sanders supporter - had told attendees at a screening that "Trump's election is going to be the biggest '***k you' ever recorded in human history — and it will feel good," Moore said, according to Salon, while referring to lower and middle class voters who felt like they were being ignored.

-"Whether Trump means it or not is kind of irrelevant because he's saying the things to people who are hurting, and that's why every beaten-down, nameless, forgotten working stiff who used to be part of what was called the middle class loves Trump," Moore said.
+"Whether Trump means it or not is kind of irrelevant because he's saying the things to people who are hurting, and that's why every beaten down, nameless, forgotten working stiff who used to be part of what was called the middle class loves Trump," Moore said.

 "He is the human Molotov cocktail that they've been waiting for, the human hand grenade that they can legally throw into the system that stole their lives from them."